Kant: Anthropology from a Pragmatic Point of View

 Cambridge University Press

 Louden, Robert B. PhD and Kuehn, Manfred, "Kant: Anthropology from a Pragmatic Point of View" (2006).
-Faculty and Staff Books.
+Faculty, Staff, and Alumni Books.
 651.